SolidRusT/srt-nolag-platform/DEPLOYMENTS.md

 ```

 #### Push local repository changes
-Once you have made a commit to the release, push and merge your changes with the remote repository
+Update GitHub with your local commit(s), by pushing and merging your changes with the remote GitHub repository.
 ```bash
 cd solidrust.net # Optional, if you are already in this folder git push